rampratapyadav/local-ai-coder/local-ai-coder-summary.md

 ### Tooling and Robustness

-*   **Robust Tool Parsing:** The `parseToolCall` function in `cli.js` is still regex-based and could be improved to more reliably handle complex arguments or multiple tool calls.
 *   **Comprehensive Error Handling:** The main `processMessage` loop could have more robust error handling for AI interaction and tool execution failures.
-*   **Argument Validation:** The tools themselves could have more comprehensive validation for the types and formats of the arguments they receive.

 ### User Experience